YingZhou001/Immuannot/README.md

 The target file 'test.fa.gz' include two contigs, one for HLA region and the other for KIR region.

-User can test the pipeline by running the script bellow :
+User can test the pipeline by running the script bellow (a few mins):

 ```bash
 ## check the file path before running